hafizurfpbd/Open-Access-Journal-on-Engineering-Applications/README.md

-# Open-Access-Journal-on-Engineering-Applications
-## Open Access Journal on Engineering Applications, ISSN: 3105-7004
+# Open Access Journal on Engineering Applications, ISSN: 3105-7004

 The Open Access Journal on Engineering Applications (OAJEA) is an international, peer-reviewed, open access journal dedicated to publishing high-quality research and practical advancements across all areas of engineering and technology.
 It serves as a platform for academics, researchers, professionals, and industry practitioners to share knowledge, innovations, and insights into real-world engineering problems and solutions.